gojibjib/jibjib/README.md

 ![alt JibJib](/app/src/main/res/drawable/splash_start.png)

 ## Repo layout
-This is the repo for the JibJib Android app.
+This is the repo for our Android app.

 The complete list of JibJib repos is:

 - [jibjib](https://github.com/gojibjib/jibjib): Our Android app.
 Records sounds and looks fantastic.
 - [deploy](https://github.com/gojibjib/deploy): Instructions to deploy the JibJib stack.
+- [jibjib-model](https://github.com/gojibjib/jibjib-model): Code for training the machine learning model for bird classification
 - [jibjib-api](https://github.com/gojibjib/jibjib-api): Main API to receive database requests & audio files.
 - [jibjib-data](https://github.com/gojibjib/jibjib-data): A MongoDB instance holding information about detectable birds.
 - [jibjib-query](https://github.com/gojibjib/jibjib-query): A thin Python Flask API that handles communication with the [TensorFlow Serving](https://www.tensorflow.org/serving/) instance.
+- [gopeana](https://github.com/gojibjib/gopeana): A API client for [Europeana](https://europeana.eu), written in Go.
+- [voice-grabber](https://github.com/gojibjib/voice-grabber): A collection of scripts to construct the dataset required for model training

 # An Android app for matching bird sounds
 JibJib is a mobile App for Android, which provides access to ornithology in a clear, minimalistic and playful manner.